JDT Inc.

 Production batching

 Shoots and recordings batched for efficiency.
-One day on set yields 30 pieces of content — short-form, long-form, stills, captions, scripts.
-Every shoot is engineered for repurposing.
+One day on set yields 30 pieces of content: short-form, long-form, stills, captions, scripts.
+Every shoot is planned for repurposing.

 4. 04